Siamese Neural Network for Label-Efficient Critical Phenomena Prediction in 3D Percolation Models: Percolation Models

-The site and bond percolation models studied in this work are defined on a regular three-dimensional cubic lattice \cite{christensen2005complexity, Fessler2007PercolationAP}.
+The site and bond percolation models studied in this work are defined on a regular three-dimensional cubic lattice\cite{christensen2005complexity, Fessler2007PercolationAP}.
+We choose the three-dimensional percolation model as the subject of this study not because it requires new numerical algorithms—indeed, established methods such as the Hoshen-Kopelman and Newman-Ziff algorithms serve as the gold standard for efficiency and precision in this domain—but because it provides an ideal benchmark system with known critical exponents.
+By testing the SNN framework on this well-understood physical model, we aim to validate its capability to learn topological features and identify phase transitions via a data-driven, metric-learning approach, thereby establishing a foundation for its future application to complex systems where standard lattice definitions may not apply.
 Figures~\ref{fig:3d_site_configurations} and~\ref{fig:3d_bond_configurations} illustrate typical configurations of the site and bond percolation models on a three-dimensional cubic lattice at various occupation probabilities \( p \).
 These figures demonstrate that as \( p \) increases, the largest cluster grows rapidly and eventually spans the entire lattice when \( p > p_c \), signaling the emergence of a spanning cluster.

-\section{3.
-Siamese Neural Network}
+\section{Siamese Neural Network}

-SNNs \cite{ranasinghe2019semantic, chicco2021siamese, zhang2016siamese} were originally introduced by Bromley in 1993 for signature verification tasks, with the primary goal of learning a similarity metric between input pairs.
+SNNs\cite{bromley1993signature, ranasinghe2019semantic, chicco2021siamese, zhang2016siamese} were originally introduced by Bromley in 1993 for signature verification tasks, with the primary goal of learning a similarity metric between input pairs.
 An SNN typically consists of two identical feedforward networks that share weights and process paired inputs in parallel.
 The similarity between inputs is evaluated by computing the distance between their output embeddings, using metrics such as Euclidean or cosine distance.
 During training, the network is optimized using a contrastive or triplet loss, which encourages similar pairs to produce nearby embeddings and dissimilar pairs to remain distant.
-SNNs have been widely applied in face recognition \cite{taigman2014deepface}, image retrieval \cite{koch2015siamese}, and audio representation \cite{manocha2018content}, particularly in scenarios involving limited labeled data or large category spaces.
+SNNs have been widely applied in face recognition\cite{taigman2014deepface}, image retrieval\cite{koch2015siamese}, and audio representation\cite{manocha2018content}, particularly in scenarios involving limited labeled data or large category spaces.
+This makes SNNs particularly suitable for physical systems where configuration labeling is costly or limited.
 In this work, we employ a dual-input SNN to measure the similarity between configuration pairs in three-dimensional percolation models.